chad/microservices-group-talk/presentation.md

 # Takeaway

-Over half of our microservices have been updated or rewritten since we launched, all without major interruption or even a launch party.
+More than half of our microservices have been updated or rewritten since we launched, all without major interruption or even a launch party.

 ---